ALPINE FORESTS | MINDFUL RUNNING | GOURMET MEALS | LUXURY SPA RESORT

 By the end of the Telluride Trail Running Retreat, you’ll have a system for designing a running practice best suited to your body, health and lifestyle.
 You’ll also know how to modify that running practice as other things in in your life shift and change to keep running sustainable.

 Telluride Trail Running + Wellness Retreat

 Day 1 Thursday | Arrive in Mountain Village + Welcome

 Once everyone has arrived at The Peaks Resort + Spa, we’ll convene at 2 p.m. for our official Retreat Opening Meet + Greet.
 After introductions, we’ll review the weekend’s itinerary.
-Then we’ll head outside for our first Mindful Running Form Clinic followed by a relaxed 3-mile shake-out run on the beautiful trails surrounding the resort.
-After some free time to freshen up, we’ll meet in the dining room for dinner.
+Then we’ll take the gondola to the valley floor for our first Mindful Running Form Clinic followed by a relaxed shake-out run on serene trail on mostly flat ground.
+After some free time to freshen up, we’ll meet for dinner.

 Day 2 Friday | Practicing Mindfulness on Alpine Trails